JohnTigue/idots/README.md

 -----------
 Let's break out those terms.

-**Modern**: basically that means highly interacive Web based visualizations leveraging SVG (via D3.js).
-This works with any browser new than IE8
+**Modern**: this means highly interacive Web based visualizations leveraging SVG, via D3.js.
+This works with any browser newer than IE8 (which is already fading fast in late 2014; when the next outbreak, of whatever infectious disease occurs, and these tools are used again via the not-ebola-specific [Outbreak API](https://github.com/JohnTigue/EbolaMapper/wiki/Outbreak-API), hopefully IE8 will have already died, which according to Microsoft will happen 2016).

 **Open-source**: The code is Apache 2.0 licensed (that is, do with it freely as you wish).
-The data is also free open data.
-We have currated data and provide it via RESTful Web service Outbreak APIs (static files even, such that **EbolaMapper** can work offline or via file:// URLs).
+2014 Ebola outbreak in West Africa data is also made available, as free open data ([PDDL licensed](http://opendatacommons.org/licenses/pddl/).
+We have currated data and provide it via the RESTful Web service Outbreak API (static files even, such that **EbolaMapper** can work offline or via `file://` URLs).

-**Anti-virus software**: Ebola is a virus and this software project is anti ebola (and pro geeky humor).
+**Anti-virus software**: Ebola is a virus and this software project is anti-ebola (and pro-geeky humor).

 Use it
 ------